-John Wilfred Fenton was born in Hamilton in 1893, the son of John Fenton & Helen Laidlaw of “Lantana”, Hamilton.
-John Fenton snr. was a stock & station agent, a Hamilton Councillor for 14 years and Mayor from 1904-06.
-John jnr. known as either “Jack” or Paddy,” attended Hamilton College and then Geelong College in 1909 and 1910.
+John Wilfred Fenton was born in Hamilton in 1893, the son of John Fenton and Helen Laidlaw of Lantana in Gray Street, Hamilton.
+John Fenton Snr was a stock and station agent, a Hamilton Councillor for fourteen years and Mayor from 1904-06.
+John Jnr, known as either “Jack” or Paddy,” attended Hamilton College and then Geelong College in 1909 and 1910.
 After school, he returned to Hamilton and managed his father’s rural property.
 He was a fine athlete both at school and after and played for Hamilton’s Caledonian Football Club.

 John enlisted in July 1915 and left Australia on 18 November 1915 bound for Egypt with the 4th Field Artillery Brigade, 11th Battery.
 With him was his Caledonian Football Club teammate, William Brake.

 On December 18, exactly a month later, John’s mother Helen passed away from illness aged 55.
 By March 1916, John was in France.

 During December 1917 while serving in France, John Fenton was awarded the Military Medal for bravery.
 He was in the area of the Bellwaerde-Westhoek Ridge area when a shell hit a group of men, killing one.
 John along with some other men went to the aid of the injured, removing them from danger, dressed their wounds and took them to the Dressing Station.
 They went back a second time to check on the welfare of two other men.
 John was also promoted to 2nd Lieutenant.